careerbuilder/DataScienceAPIDocumentation/CompanyJobDescription.md

 ## Summary

-The Company Job Description service provides a list of job details for jobs that a company has previously posted.
+The Company Job Description service provides a list of job descriptions and education details for jobs that a company has previously posted.

 Company Job Description is available at `/core/company/jobdescriptions`.